Darnel Frost, Board President

 Statement: “I have the utmost respect for Kirkwood and the people of Kirkwood.
 I am personable and persistent in my beliefs and pursuit for improving the Kirkwood community.
 Diversity Awareness is a calling and is near and dear to my heart.
 This has led me to being involved in social justice training with the KSD, specifically with the UNITE committee.
 I am committed to educational equity throughout the District.”

-Chad Kavanaugh, Board Director
+Chad Kavanaugh, Board Secretary

 Resident of Kirkwood School District for over 23 years.